-- 12.11.1 The organisers of ICF SUP World Championship must provide a minimum amount of 30.000 Euros prize money to athletes in Open age group races. - 12.11.2 Tax deductions are not to be included in the announced prize money. - 12.11.3 The prize money must be split between men and women 50:50. - 12.11.4 The host organising committee will transfer all prize money to the relevant athlete's bank accounts, unless otherwise agreed.
-The prize money will be awarded only to open category Men and Women, respecting gender equity. - 12.11.5 Extra prize money can be awarded.
+12.11.1 - The organisers of ICF SUP World Championship must provide a minimum amount of 30.000 Euros prize money to athletes in Open age group races.

+12.11.2 - Tax deductions are not to be included in the announced prize money.

+12.11.3 - The prize money must be split between men and women 50:50.

+12.11.4 - The host organising committee will transfer all prize money to the relevant athlete's bank accounts, unless otherwise agreed.
+The prize money will be awarded only to open category Men and Women, respecting gender equity.

+12.11.5 - Extra prize money can be awarded.

-12.12 - NATIONS CUP AND TEAM RANKING
+12.12 - NATIONS CUP AND TEAM RANKING [PR]

-- 12.12.1 The Nations Cup will be awarded in accordance with article 1.8.7 using the cumulative results of the open and junior (if applicable) results in both the men and the women. - 12.12.2 In case of a tie the National Federation with the highest individual position will win the cup in that event.
-Only a National Federation can enter and/or nominate an athlete to the team events. - 12.12.3 National Team Events are simultaneously held at the same time as the individual competitions in the Junior and open categories for Long Distance, and Technical races at the World Championships.
+12.12.1 - The Nations Cup will be awarded in accordance with article 1.8.7 using the cumulative results of the open and junior (if applicable) results in both the men and the women.

+12.12.2 - Only a National Federation can enter and/or nominate an athlete to the team events.

+12.12.3 - In case of a tie the National Federation with the highest individual position will win the cup in that event.

+12.12.2 -1.1.1 --Only a National Federation can enter and/or nominate an athlete to the team events.

+12.12.3-12.12.4-National Team Events are simultaneously held at the same time as the individual competitions in the Junior and open categories for Long Distance, and Technical races at the World Championships.

-- 12.12.4 For National Team competitions, each athlete will be given points for the position they finish in the individual race that will be counted towards the National Team Event.
-The winner will get one (1) point, second two (2) points etc. as seen in the table below. - 12.12.5 The winner of the National Team Event will be the cumulative points scored from the top three (3) nominated athletes from that nation.
-Each nominated athlete for a medalling team will receive a medal regardless of their individual result. - 12.12.6 For the Long Distance Team Event, each National Federation can have up to four (4) athletes for the team event (men and women).
-The top three (3) of the nominated athletes' results will count to the Team Event result. - 12.12.7 For the Technical Team Event (men and women) each National Federation can have up to three (3) athletes for their team.
-All three (3) of the nominated athletes' results will count to the Team Event result. - 12.12.7.a Where the Technical race entry numbers can be restricted, exception for entries by National Federations to add team members should be allowed. - 12.12.7.b Athletes that do not make it to the finals will be ranked and scored according to their timed result. - 12.12.8 Should a National Federation have less than three (3) athletes for Team Events, the result score for the missing athletes will be the same as the last person ranked in the race.
+12.12.4 - 12.12.5 - For National Team competitions, each athlete will be given points for the position they finish in the individual race that will be counted towards the National Team Event.
+The points will be awarded as per the table below.
+The winner will get one (1) point, second two (2) points etc. as seen in the table below.

+12.12.5-12.12.6- The winner of the National Team Event will be the cumulative points scored from the top three (3) nominated athletes from that nation.
+Each nominated athlete for a medalling team will receive a medal regardless of their individual result.

+12.12.6 - 12.12.7 - For the Long Distance Team Events, each National Federation can have up to four (4) athletes for the team event (men and women).
+The top three (3) of the nominated athletes' results will count to the Team Event result.
+All four (4) athletes will receive the ranking of the team.

+12.12.7 - For the Technical Team Event (men and women) each National Federation can have up to three (3) athletes for their team.
+All three (3) of the nominated athletes' results will count to the Team Event result.

+12.12.7.a Where the Technical race entry numbers can be restricted, exception for entries by National Federations to add team members should be allowed.

+12.12.7.b Athletes that do not make it to the finals will be ranked and scored according to the round they qualified and their timed resultat that round.
+In case of a tie, the results from the previous round will be a decider...

+12.12.8 - Should a National Federation have less than three (3) athletes for Team Events, the result score for the missing athletes will be the same as the last person ranked in the race.
 Athletes that do not finish the race will also receive the same score as the last person ranked in the race.